schafo/subtitles-for-svt/README.md

 The script to run can be found in `browserScript.js`.

-Make sure that the port (and host) are correctly configured inside the `translate` function, depending on your setup.
+Make sure the port (and host) are correctly configured inside the `translate` function, depending on your setup.

 ## Run
 Once you've configured the above, you can get instructions for how to watch by launching `index.html`.